alex-kalanis/kw_storage/README.md

 ## Changes

+* 5.0 - Streams are on different level, not here
 * 4.0 - Redefine factories and some key classes
 * 3.0 - Redefine interfaces for targets
 * 2.0 - Redefine Key-Value storing data